adefaria/defaria.com/playbook/README.md

 root@newdefaria.com.
 Then Ansible can do the rest.
 Look at how we can best use this like setting up ssh keys for the andrew user.

-## To do list:

-- [ ] Need to figure out how to best get cpanm installed
-- [ ] Verify that MAPS/Email is working properly.
-  . [ ] MAPSDeliver is unable to deliver email when whitelisted . [ ] MAPSDeliver seems to not add a terminating newline when it does deliver
-    something that was already whitelisted.
-. [ ] Decide how to implement clearscm as a VirtualHost

 ## Let's Encrypt:

 The current package obtained from https://github.com/thefinn93/ansible-letsencrypt